Fashion

 Designers Creating Art

-Of course it’s not all about commemorating the masters of the art world nor just collaborations with contemporary artists.
-There are also designers who have achieved their own trademark style while managing to last in the history of fashion for their originality and their interesting interpretations of diverse cultural influences.
+Of course, it’s not all about commemorating the masters of the art world nor just collaborations with contemporary artists.
+There are also designers who have achieved their own trademark style and managed to last in the history of fashion for their originality and interesting interpretations of diverse cultural influences.

 Alexander McQueen

-Needless to say, he was the tormented child of fashion.
+Needless to say, Alexander McQueen was the tormented child of fashion.
 His designs are pure art.
-You can read more thoroughly about him here.
 It is safe to say he became a legend by incorporating history and politics into a romantic and goth aesthetic.
 Plus he created an ambiance in his shows that made people feel numb.

 Part of the campain of AW 2004-2005, Alexander McQueen.
 Source: Reuters.; fashion a form of art